ros2/design/articles/external_qos_file.md

 The interface definition of the [LoadNode](https://github.com/ros2/rcl_interfaces/blob/master/composition_interfaces/srv/LoadNode.srv) service could be extended with a field to specify the desired QoS of the loaded node.

 In that way, the user loading the node is responsible of passing the desired QoS, instead of the node container.
-The message to be sent could be loaded from a qos profile file.
+The message to be sent could be loaded from a QoS profile file.

 #### Proposed interfaces